elephantscale/es-training-new/AWS-for-business-analysts/slides/AWS-Overview.md

   - National Aeronautics and Space Administration (NASA) has been working around the world
   - and off of it
   - trying to answer some basic questions:
-    - What’s out there in space?
+    - What's out there in space?
     - How do we get there?
     - What will we find?